-Before any construction or other development (as defined in Article XIII), including the placement of manufactured homes, begins within any areas of special flood hazard established in Article I, a Flood Hazard Development Permit shall be obtained from the Planning Board.
+Before any construction or other development (as defined in Article XHIXIV), including the placement of manufactured homes, begins within any areas of special flood hazard established in Article I, a Flood Hazard Development Permit shall be obtained from the Planning Board, except as provided in Article VII.
 This permit shall be in addition to any other permits which may be required pursuant to the codes and ordinances of the Town of North Yarmouth, Maine.